-The propagation trajectory of chiral molecules in the time interval $t\in[0,\,10]\,\text{s}$ is shown in Fig.~\ref{fig:Long}, where the chiral molecules move in the distance much longer than the typical wavelength.
-The initial velocity is along $\hat{q}$ direction for Fig.~\ref{fig:Long}(a) and along $\hat{p}$ direction for Fig.~\ref{fig:Long}(b), respectively.
-When we let the chiral molecules move in the distance much longer than the typical wavelength, the separation distance between two enantiomers corresponding to the initial velocity along $\hat{q}$ axis (affected by $\phi_{r}$) is comparable to that corresponding to the initial velocity along $\hat{p}$ axis (not affected by $\phi_{r}$).
+The propagation trajectory of chiral molecules in the time interval $t\in[0,\,10]\,\text{s}$ is shown in Fig.~\ref{fig:Long}, where the chiral molecules move a distance much longer than a typical wavelength.
+The initial velocity is in the $\hat{q}$ direction for Fig.~\ref{fig:Long}(a) and a $\hat{p}$ direction for Fig.~\ref{fig:Long}(b).
+When we let the chiral molecules move in the distance much longer than a typical wavelength, the separation distance between two enantiomers corresponding to the initial velocity along the $\hat{q}$ axis (affected by $\phi_{r}$) is comparable to that corresponding to the initial velocity along the $\hat{p}$ axis (not affected by $\phi_{r}$).